 But what will the future look like?
 European chemical companies (most of them acting in the global market) are carefully considering where to invest in new assets and intellectual property, and the shift toward emerging markets with a focus on China/Asia is known.

-To develop a view on the future of the chemicals industry in Europe, Monitor Deloitte focused on a unique, fresh, and unbiased view on the industry and to serve as guidance for industry leaders who do not want to merely react but instead actively shape the future of the chemicals industry in Europe.
+To develop a view on the future of the chemicals industry in Europe, Monitor Deloitte focused on a unique, fresh, and unbiased view on the industry and to serve as guidance for industry leaders who do not want to merely react but instead actively shape the future of the chemicals industry in Europe, resulting in four scenarios.

 Leading into our sustainable future